All Episodes

 Steve Moore, that's a great question.

-I mean, I think that's the dumbest move I ever heard, also.
+I mean, I think that's the dumbest move I ever heard also.

-You know, I wrote a piece in the Wall Street Journal about three or four years ago saying that we had record low interest rates, and why doesn't the federal government, you know, which is the biggest uh borrower in the world with you know thirty trillion dollars of debt, why isn't it locking in these long-term rates?
+And why doesn't the federal government, you know, which is the biggest borrower in the world with $30 trillion of debt, why isn't it locking in these long-term rates?

-Because it was obvious to anyone almost anyone that the era of zero interest rates that David is talking about was coming to an end.
+Because it was obvious to anyone, almost anyone, that the era of zero interest rates that David is talking about was coming to an end.

 And I want to make another quick point about this.